-The researchers call the new device architecture exciplex-triplet energy transfer, or ExTEF.
+The researchers call the new device architecture exciplex-triplet energy transfer, or ExTET.
 The image above shows the elementary process and its energy state diagram.
-To create the emissive layer of the ExTEF, the researcher took a film with an electron-transporting material (ETM) and a hole-transporting material (HTM) and doped it with a phosphorescent dopant.
+To create the emissive layer of the ExTET, the researcher took a film with an electron-transporting material (ETM) and a hole-transporting material (HTM) and doped it with a phosphorescent dopant.
 Direct recombination between the electrons at the LUMO level and the hole at the HUMO level forms a charge-transfer excited complex (exciplex) - and the phosphorescent emission occurs via energy transfer from the exciplex to the dopant.

 In April 2016, Japan's Semiconductor Energy Laboratory (SEL) and Advanced Film Device announced they have developed a hybrid OLED - reflective LCD display, that can switch between an OLED mode (for dark environments) and reflective LCD mode (for sunlight visibility).
 Such a display could be very power efficient.

 SEL demonstrated a prototype display at SID 2016, and provided more information.
 SEL calls these displays TR-Hybrid displays (TR means Transmissive OLED and Reflective LC).
 To create this display, SEL introduced holes into the reflecting electrodes of a reflective LCD, and the OLED layer beneath transmitted light through these holes in OLED mode.

 Japan Display (JDI) announced that it has signed a technology development agreement with Semiconductor Energy Laboratory (SEL) regarding the development of Oxide-semiconductor backplane technology for next-generation displays, including OLED displays.